 I remember feeling this — albeit much more intensely — as I watched The Passion of the Christ: I want to witness much more than just the horror of brutality.
 I want to understand the context of it.
 I want to think about where such cruelty and hatred — and where such hope and resilience — come from.
 That way, I’m left with something more than sympathy for the bleeding victims, and more than anger toward the villains.
 I might be left with an understanding of the capacity that I have to contribute to that kind of suffering.
 I might be left with a better understanding of how to find hope in the middle of persecution.

 I would like to have seen more consideration of the religious beliefs represented in the songs we (only occasionally) hear the slaves sing.
-One scene here — in which Northup slowly surrenders to the power of gospel music — is particularly interesting, because we hear the language of scripture employed in sharp contrast to the satanic exploitation of the Bible by the power-mad slavemaster.
+One scene here — in which Northup slowly surrenders to the power of gospel music — is particularly interesting, because we hear the language of scripture employed in sharp contrast to the satanic exploitation of the Bible by the power-mad enslaver.
 But it feels like one step forward into a question the film fails to explore substantially.

-I also wish McQueen he had given more attention to the relationships between the slaves.
+I also wish McQueen he had given more attention to the relationships between the enslaved people.
 That opening scene of a heartbreaking and humbling sexual surrender seems like a scene from a movie that explores that more fully.
 I also would have liked to learn more about the context of all this suffering — the business of plantations, the efforts (if there were any) to track down free and respected African Americans who went missing.

 And I do wish the soundtrack, simple as it is, didn’t sound so much like a chord progression from a Moby album.

-I didn’t realize just how much I’ve missed her, this queen among actresses, until her one big scene here — as a slave who has gained respect, sophistication, and some measure of freedom in the Southern caste society.
+…unless it’s to admire Alfre Woodard some more.
+Did I mention Alfre Woodard yet?
+I didn’t realize just how much I’ve missed her, this queen among actresses, until her one big scene here — as an enslaved woman who has gained respect, sophistication, and some measure of freedom in the Southern caste society.
 Man, Woodard can steal a whole movie with one complicated glance and a teacup in her hand.

 As I exited the theater, and the moviegoers all around me were talking about how they would’ve “just lost it” and “fought back and killed that evil bastard” — I’m not kidding; I heard that several times — I admit with some embarrassment, dear reader, that I was already thinking back to Alfre Woodard’s scene, and how I really should revisit her extraordinary presence in John Sayles’ movie Passion Fish again.